r00tb0x/SmsFuzzer/README.md

 First try a normal sms to see if it sends and then a flash, if your target phone gets them your modem can send SILENT sms.

 If one port doesnt work try another etc.

+Coded this kali linux but should work fine on ubuntu.
+Make sure you have wxPython installed.

+You might have to chmod 775 ./smsfuzzer.py and the other file if they dont run.

+To start simple go to the folder with files are and type ./smsfuzzer.py